0x09/dspfun/zoom/README.md

       -v <size>   Output view size in WxH.
       -c          Anchor view to center of image
-      -P          Position coordinates with -p are relative to the input rather than the scaled output -g          Scale in linear RGB
+      -P          Position coordinates with -p are relative to the input rather than the scaled output -%          Position coordinates with -p are a percent value rather than a number of samples -g          Scale in linear RGB

       --showsamples[=<type>]  Show where integer coordinates in the input are located in the scaled image when upscaling.